sleepjie/Valanar/Valanar Superdocument.md

 Due to their physicality, Halflings prefer warmer climates.
 The majority of the Halflings in Valanar live in The Westerlands as part of one of the world’s most homogenous societies.
 ### Draconians
 ##### Physical Traits
+The Drakkahn are the hybrid descendants of dragons and humans, their appearance embodying the formidable traits of their draconic ancestors.
+Towering over most other races, Drakkahn typically stand six to eight feet tall, with broad, powerful builds that emphasize their natural strength.
+Their bodies are covered in tough, reptilian scales that shimmer in hues tied to their lineage: vibrant reds, blues, and greens for chromatic Drakkahn, and metallic golds, silvers, and bronzes for metallics.
+These scales, while not as durable as those of true dragons, offer significant natural protection, particularly against the elements.

+They possess angular, elongated faces crowned with rows of horns and facial spikes, which vary in size and shape depending on ancestry.
+Their eyes are strikingly dark with vertical, reptilian pupils and their mouths are filled with sharp teeth and a long, forked tongue to enhance their speech, lending it a sibilant quality that carries the deep pitch of a draconic growl.
 ##### Heritage & History
-The Drakkahn owe their existence to the Magic Dragons who learned how to polymorph and thus reproduce with Humans.
+It is a commonly believed myth that Baelthetrax is responsible for the creation of the Drakkhan; they are, in fact, the result of generations of crossbreeding between polymorphed Magical Dragons and Humans.
+The majority of the Drakkahn originate from the Ancient Isles,
 ##### Society
 ##### Geography
-It is a commonly believed myth that Baelthetrax is responsible for the creation of the Drakkhan; they are, in fact, the result of generations of crossbreeding between polymorphed Magical Dragons and Humans.

-Drakkahn with chromatic scales originate from Khard long before the

-Due to their ancestry, Drakkahn are almost always above six feet in height, and possess many of the same facial characteristics of a dragon, including the same dull, slitted eyes and rows of spikes and horns about their crown.
 ### Gyr
 ##### Physical Traits
 Nifalgyr, or Ice Giants, can be recognised by their distinctly pale skin, which they are believed to have adapted in order to better blend into snowstorms and the cover of mountains despite their massive frames.